Alaina-Noel/pets_and_customers/README.md

 The code provided in the `lib` and `spec` directory is an example of the code a student would build for a passing paired assessment for *Groomer* and *Day Care*.

 #this readme was update by Alaina at 830am with this one line.
+#this readme was updated by Andrew at 9:00 with this one line.